sreekanthpalagiri/fiveinarow/Readme.md

     3) coverage html  - For HTML report

 Coverage Report of my testing is present in htmlcov folder.
-Please refer index.html"# fiveinarow"
+Please refer index.html